-In its pilot phase, the incubator will work with 10 sites from different regions of the world.
+In its pilot phase, the incubator is working with 10 sites from different regions of the world.
 An open call was sent out to identify sites with innovative and feasible ideas for solving the financing problems they face.
 A working group was set up to bring together specialists in law, business, finance and protected areas to work directly with the selected sites to design and implement solutions.
 The demonstration sites will serve as a model for setting up workable financing systems in protected areas around the world.
 The lessons and successes will be showcased through PANORAMA.

 - Astola Island